Achyantsh/24155003-CSOC-IG/README.md

-I've included task 1 for computer vision named as GRAD-CAM It contains:
+I've included task 1 for computer vision named as GRAD-CAM I've used kaggle notebook for easy input of dataset and GPU processings It contains:
 - source file in .ipynb for code implementation and grad-cam visuals and heat-maps
 - pdf(latex file) which have the report for this task